Director of Strategic Partnerships

 📘 Alpha's Learning Model: The Science Behind 2x Results

-This represents the foundation upon which you will build advocacy.
-Grasp the academic engine before generating momentum.
+This represents the foundation for your advocacy efforts.
+Understand the academic mechanism before generating momentum.

 👉 Read the whitepaper